La Trenza

-La Trenza is the fifth studio album by Chilean singer Mon Laferte, released on April 28, 2017, through Universal Music México.
+La Trenza is the fifth studio album by Chilean and Mexican singer Mon Laferte, released on 28 April 2017, through Universal Music México.
 The album was produced by Laferte alongside Manú Jalil, and features collaborations with Enrique Bunbury, Juanes and Manuel García.
-A deluxe version of the album was released on November 10, 2017, with four new songs including a collaboration with Caloncho.
+A deluxe version of the album was released on 10 November 2017, with four new songs including a collaboration with Caloncho.

 At the 18th Annual Latin Grammy Awards, the album was nominated for Album of the Year and Best Alternative Music Album while the album's lead single "Amárrame" received three nominations, Song of the Year, Record of the Year and Best Alternative Song, winning the later, this one being the Laferte's first Latin Grammy win.
 With five Latin Grammy nominations received in 2017, Laferte became the most nominated Chilean artist in one ceremony as well as the first Chilean artist to be nominated for Album of the Year as the main artist.

 Commercially, La Trenza is Laferte's most successful album peaking at numbers twelve and four at the Top Latin Albums and Latin Pop Albums charts, respectively, being her first and highest appearances on both lists.
 It was also certified diamond in Mexico, platinum in both Chile and Peru, and gold in Colombia and Ecuador.